mcsandeep/tyk-docs/tyk-docs/content/developer-support/special-releases-and-features/fips-release.md

 - Finance
 - Critical infrastructure

-### Importance of FIPS Compliance in API Management
+## Importance of FIPS Compliance in API Management  {#importance-of-FIPS-Compliance-in-API-Management}

 FIPS compliance is particularly important in API management for several reasons: